 Moms love being pampered with breakfast in bed (a “mom-osa” between the sheets doesn’t hurt either!), and one of our favorite Mother’s Day traditions is to create an eye-pleasing brunch spread bursting with the colors and flavors of spring.
-But planning a Mother’s Day dinner offers you the chance to cook up her favorite dishes and gives her a much-needed break from the hustle of work, childcare, and having to get dinner on the table.
+But these Mother’s Day dinner ideas offer you the chance to cook up her favorite dishes and gives her a much-needed break from the hustle of work, childcare, and having to get dinner on the table.

 Here are nine splendid Mother’s Day dinner ideas and recipes — from an intimate soiree to chef-inspired shindigs — for you to wine, dine, and show the mom in your life how much they shine.
 And, yes, you should do the dishes, too!